Mahmh/ai_ecom_app/README.md

     - During inference:
         1. When recommendations are about to be generated, the saved processed data is loaded.
         2. The model uses similarity to determine what products to recommend to a particular customer.
         3. If the customer is logged in, the recommended products are shown in the main page to the customer.

 ## DevOps Features
+- **Microservice infrastructure**: The whole app is divided into several microservices: frontend, backend, and database.
+All of which communicate seamlessly.
+- **Containerized app with Docker**: I use Docker to build a container for each microservice.
+I then use Docker Compose to run the whole containerized app on any machine that has Docker & Docker Compose installed.
+This is very useful for running automated tests of CI/CD pipelines with GitHub Actions and for collaboration.
+- **Automated testing**: Before adding a new feature to the production branch, the whole app is tested to ensure that the new feature to be integrated does not conflict with the system's original components.
+I wrote about 47 unit & integration tests for this project.
 - **Stateful application**: This app stores most data persistently that does not get deleted when customers refresh or close the website.
 - **Automated logging**: If any parts of the web app are failing or misbehaving, information is logged into the system to aid troubleshooting.
-- **Automated testing**: Before adding a new feature to the production branch, the whole app is tested to ensure that the new feature to be integrated does not conflict with the system's original components.
-I wrote about 48 unit & integration tests for this project.
 - **CI/CD**: When pushing the code to GitHub for hosting & deploying to the cloud, the automated tests are ran in isolated environments before being integrated into the main app.
-- **Microservice infrastructure**: The whole app is divided into several microservices: frontend, backend, and database.
-All of which communicate seamlessly.
 - **Modular code**: Maintaining reusable code is crucical, which is what this app supports.
 - **Scripts**: Code that is repetitively executed is put in a script to save time and effort.